A wildfire is an unplanned, unwanted wildland fire.

 DCNR’s Bureau of Forestry is responsible for protecting the commonwealth’s 17 million acres of public and private wildlands from damage by wildfire.
 This is accomplished by a combination of:

 The bureau works with forest fire wardens and volunteer fire departments to promote the latest advances in fire prevention and suppression.

-wildland firefighters also fight blazes throughout the nation.
+Pennsylvania wildland firefighters also assist with wildfire suppression efforts throughout the nation.

-An available fuel source, such as grasslands or fields
+An available fuel source, such as dried grass or leaves